RRRRRm/seoul256.nvim/README.md

 Since I can't find a job and have nothing else to do now, I will actively maintain this branch.

 - [ ] Support light theme
-- [ ] Dynamically generate accent colors that simply become darker or lighter
+- [ ] Dynamically generate accent colors that just simply darker or lighter
 - [ ] Add option to adjust contrast
 - [ ] Add option to adjust base brightness